Alan Bond: Bankruptcy and conviction for fraud

 In 1992, Bond was declared bankrupt after failing to repay a $194 million personal guarantee on a loan for a nickel-mining project.
 His debts reportedly totalled $1.8 billion at the time.
 He feigned brain damage to avoid answering questions during bankruptcy trials, a charade he saw no need to keep up afterwards.
-He was forced to sell Glympton Park in England, which he purchased in 1988.
+He was forced to sell Glympton Park in the UK, which he purchased in 1988.

 In 1995, his family bought him out of bankruptcy, with creditors accepting a payment of A$12 million, a little over half a cent per dollar.

 In 1997, Bond was sentenced to seven years in prison after pleading guilty to using his controlling interest in Bell Resources to deceptively siphon off A$1.2 billion into the coffers of the Bond Corporation.
 The funds were used to shore up the cash resources of the ailing Bond Corporation, which spectacularly collapsed, leaving Bell Resources in a precarious and uncertain position.
 He was stripped of his 1984 honour as an Officer of the Order of Australia.

+Writing of Bond's decline in his 1999 memoir, fellow businessman and property developer Alistair McAlpine (1942–2014) wrote:

+Events, however, moved against him–his gambles had been a little too wild and his business practice a little too sharp.
+His decline was short, his struggle to avoid the consequences of his actions protracted but its result inevitable.
+While Western Australia was the richer for having Bond as a citizen, it's just a shame that he directed himself towards business rather than politics.

 Bond was released from Karnet Prison Farm in 2000, having served four years in various Western Australian prisons.